uyuni-project/sumaform/README.md

   database = "postgres"
   role = "suse-manager-server"
   package-mirror = "${module.package_mirror.hostname}"
-  iss-master = "${module.suma21pgm.hostname}"
+  iss_master = "${module.suma21pgm.hostname}"
 }
 ```

-Please note that `iss-master` is set from `suma21pg`'s module output variable hostname, while `iss-slave` is simply hardcoded.
+Please note that `iss_master` is set from `suma21pg`'s module output variable hostname, while `iss_slave` is simply hardcoded.
 This is needed for terraform to resolve dependencies correctly, as dependency cycles are not permitted.